mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 ### Open Questions

 - Extending styles: what happens here `<CustomComp styles={{}}>`?
 Does it pass through `className/style`, `styles` or both?

+### Implementation

+Identical to emotions `css` prop, this should be implemented as a custom `React.createElement` replacement and handle server-side rendering out of the box.

+All the validation should only happen in development.
+Since there is only simple properties, there is no need for a CSS parser either.
+This should have a tiny runtime bundle size (< 2kB?).

 ### Inspiration / Further Reading